deekshukk/deekshukk/README.md

 -
 -->

-i'm dk, i'm in 2b systems design engineering at @waterloo, and i love learning :)
+i'm dk, i'm in 2b systems design engineering at @waterloo, and i love matcha with a side of coffee :)

 hire me for winter 2026 🫶